Capstone-Projects-2022-Spring/project-pill-io/README.md

         button to retrieve a list of your medications
       - Look at your newly visible medication list and make sure it matches the ones entered in Test 6

+    Expected Results:
+      - Upon successfully retrieving the list, one should see a table of their newly created medications from Test 6, with Name, Type, Dose, and Time columns visible in the table

 ## Source Code